spkumar17/Bash-scripting/README.md

 | **Manages lifecycle?**| Yes, Terraform manages the resource's lifecycle | No, Terraform doesn't control the resource |
 | **Typical usage**     | Transitioning existing infra to Terraform | Referencing attributes like ID, region, status, etc. |

+## State file:

+The state file is a JSON file that stores the current state of your infrastructure.
+It acts as a source of truth for Terraform, keeping track of all resources

+## Remote state file:

+Storing the Terraform state file locally is not a best practice, especially in scenarios where multiple engineers work on the same infrastructure.
+Keeping the state file locally can lead to duplicate infrastructure, as each engineer has their own version of the state file, resulting in potential conflicts and inconsistencies.
+In contrast, storing the state file in a remote location facilitates easier monitoring and management of the infrastructure's state, ensuring that all team members have access to the most up-to-date information and reducing the risk of discrepancies. versioning the state file helps to retrieve the state if there is any issues in the infrastructure.